 A second step in helping teams to provide information to families is learning how to locate it.
 The Internet is often a great place to start, and some helpful websites are:

 - Parent to Parent - www.p2pusa.org

 - Family Support Services - https://www.childwelfare.gov/topics/supporting/support-services/

 Although there is a lot of helpful information about resources available on the Internet for families, it is important for you to make sure that classroom or school-age program teams are prepared to provide printed information.
-Some families may not have easy access to a computer or the Internet.
-Also, because some family members may not have good reading skills or may not speak English, staff members should be prepared to describe the programs.
+Some websites are not optimized for mobile devices, and families may prefer a printed handout.
+Also, staff members should be prepared to describe the programs during one-on-one conversations.
+This may make the resources more accessible for multilingual families or those who prefer to receive information verbally.
 This means staff members should be familiar enough with some appropriate resources to answer questions and help family members feel good about contacting an agency or resource.